Ferahijazi/Ferahijazi.github.io/_posts/2022-06-07-pcb_design.markdown

 ---

+* Note : **learning arduino** helps with prototyping, you can create your prototype to understand which components you need for your project as well as how to connect them.
+Then you can take the prototype and recreate it in kicad.
+---

 After watching the video from the electronics design week and getting familiarized a little bit with the different **components** and what they do.

 **Some of the components mentioned** :